imLymei/foji/README.md

 - [x] Configuration can be downloaded from cloud
 - [x] Local configuration can be synced from cloud

+## System Dependencies

+Foji makes use of [Node.js](https://nodejs.org/) package manager to be installed.

 ## Installation

-Before installing Foji, make sure you have [Node.js](https://nodejs.org/) installed on your machine.

-To install Foji globally, run the following command:
+To install Foji run the following command:

 ```shell
 npm i foji -g